Why is MPM moving?

-This is one of the largest cultural projects in the city and state in decades.
+This is the largest cultural project in the city and state.
 Moving a natural history museum is a significant undertaking!
-The total project budget is $240 million, which includes the new building and exhibits, Betty Brinn Children’s Museum, packaging and moving the 4 million objects and specimens in the collections, and endowment funds for the future operations of the Museum.
+The total project budget is $240 million, which includes the design and construction of the new building and exhibits, packaging and moving the 4 million objects and specimens in the collections, and endowment funds for the future operations of the Museum.

 - Come visit!

 Where can I share my thoughts or ask more questions?